Design and simulate custom railroads with extensive control over track and scenery elements

 Cons

-• Interface may feel outdated for some users
+- Interface may feel outdated to some users

 Pros